ZjanPreijde/tdd-homework/ERRATUM.md

 ###codebreaker_spec.rb

- section [D] :  there's no exact match
+ section [D], test 3 :  there's no exact match

 - If the code is correct, this test will never pass.
 - If the test passes, there's something wrong with the code :-)